LeaVerou/lea.verou.me/blog/2024/wcs-vs-frameworks/index.md

 </figcaption>
 </figure>

-I think the crux of this debate is that **the community has mixed two very different use cases, largely because frameworks do not differentiate between them**.
+I think the crux of this debate is that **the community has mixed two very different categories of use cases**, largely because frameworks do not differentiate between them;
+"component" has become the hammer with which to hammer every nail.
-Conceptually, there are two types of components:
+Conceptually, there are two core categories of components:
-1. **Generalizable elements** that extend what HTML can do and can be used in the same way as native HTML elements across any project.
+1. **Generalizable elements** that extend what HTML can do and can be used in the same way as native HTML elements across a wide range of diverse projects.
-For example: tabs, rating widgets, comboboxes, dialogs etc.
+Things like tabs, rating widgets, comboboxes, dialogs, menus, charts, etc.
+Another way to think about these is _"if resources were infinite, elements that would make sense as native HTML elements"_.
 2. **Reactive templating**: UI modules that have project-specific purposes and are not required to make sense in a different project.
-For example, a font foundry may have a `<FontFamilyDemo>` component with child `<FontFamilyStyleDemo>` components, but the uses of such components outside the very niche font foundry use case are very limited.
+For example, a font foundry may have a component to demo a font family with child components to demo a font family style, but the uses of such components outside the very niche font foundry use case are very limited.

 Of course, it’s a spectrum; few things in life fit neatly in completely distinct categories.
 For example an `<html-demo>` component may be somewhat niche, but would be useful across any site that wants to demo HTML snippets
 (e.g. a web components library, a documentation site around web technologies, a book teaching how to implement UI patterns, etc.).
-Or even a `<product-card>` component for an e-shop.
 But the fact that it’s a spectrum does not mean the distinction does not exist.

 WCs primarily benefit the use case of generalizable elements that extend HTML,